-U.S. Treasury issues bonds, known as T-Bonds, are considered one of the safest investments available, but they are not without risk.
-If interests rates rise after you purchase a T-Bond, the price of the bond will fall -- this is known as interest-rate risk.
+U.S. Treasury-issued bonds, known as T-Bonds, are considered one of the safest investments available, but they are not without risk.
+If interests rates rise after you purchase a T-Bond, the price of the bond will fall — this is known as interest-rate risk.
 If you have investments that can lose value when interest rates change, you can hedge against potential losses using T-Bond futures.

 - The Treasury Bond Basis: An in-Depth Analysis for Hedgers, Speculators, and Arbitrageurs; Galen Burghardt, Terry Belton